ddeconde/dotfiles/bin/README.md

 - Simplicity first, capacity second (maintenance is the highest cost).
 - The greater the historical stability of a component, the greater the investment in automated configuration (cf. vim, zsh vs. OS X, Firefox).
-- Abide defaults whenever possible, but configure when necessary.
+- Countenance defaults whenever possible, but configure when necessary.
 - Security and privacy to the extent they are possible, usability to the extent it is necessary.

-Some immediate corollaries:
+Some corollary tenets:

 - Use Mac hardware and software for direct interface use, BSD/Linux otherwise.
-- Use as little software as possible.
+- Use as little hardware and software as possible.
 - Prefer programs that do one thing well.
 - When possible use software that still functions without a network connection.